Munawwar/flex-helper/README.md

 ### Usage

-Just add boxlayout.css to your code and start using the CSS classes documented (See them in action with examples.html).
+Just add boxlayout.css to your code and start using the CSS classes documented (See them in action in examples.html).

 ### Documentation